nxadm/ldifdiff/README.md

 outputs the differences as a LDIF string.
 An array of attributes can be supplied.
 These attributes will be ignored when comparing the LDIF strings.
-The output is a string, a valid LDIF, and can be added to the "target" database (the one that created targetFile) in order to make it equal to the *source* database (the one that created sourceFile).
+The output is a string, a valid LDIF, and can be added to the _target_ database (the one that created targetFile) in order to make it equal to the _source_ database (the one that created sourceFile).
 In case of failure, an error is provided.

 ```func ListDiffDn(sourceStr, targetStr string, ignoreAttr []string) ([]string, error)```